microsoft/BuildXL/Documentation/Wiki/Distributed-Builds.md

 - Both the build requests (from the orchestrator to a worker) and the build results (from worker to orchestrator) are queued and sent in batches to the corresponding endpoint.

-- The [binary execution log](How-To-Run-BuildXL/Log-Files/BuildXL.xlg.md) is constantly funneled from every worker to the orchestrator, which coalesces the information into the single execution log for the build.
+- The [binary execution log](How-To-Run-BuildXL/Log-Files/BuildXL.xlg.md) is constantly funneled (alongside the pip results) from every worker to the orchestrator, which coalesces the information into the single execution log for the build.

 - The scheduler running in a worker doesn't do any actual "scheduling" besides managing concurrency and resource utilization.
 It just receives the specific steps to queue for execution from the WorkerService.